 However, the employer (for Group Income Protection policies), or individual (for Individual Income Protection policies) can choose how long sickness absence lasts before payments start and the length of time they should be paid for.
 And if an employee is able to return to work, but on a reduced basis which means they earn less, it may continue to pay out a reduced amount that takes the drop in salary into account.

 No less an authority than Which?
 Magazine said the one protection policy every working adult in the UK should consider is Income Protection1.
-Yet more people in the UK insure their pets or even their phones, forgetting to insure the very thing that pays for it all - their income2.
+Yet people are as twice as likely to insure their pets and phone rather than the very thing that pays for it all - their income2.

 You may hear Income Protection sometimes called permanent health insurance or PHI, but it’s exactly the same product.
 Going further back, it was also called Long-Term Disability Insurance or LTD.